 Could you imagine the world without green?
 Those beautiful shades of green, from sparkling and translucent in the spring to calm and profound in the autumn?
 Me not, not at all.
 Green is the synthesis of life and all the rest of the colours make the life bouquet more vivid and abundant.
-I love that expression of Nature immensely and green inspires me a lot to play and make new food interpretations.
+I love that expression of Nature immensely and green inspires me a lot to play and make food interpretations.
 In my own Mediterranean way ~ simple and special, full of flavour and inviting us to have a bite, and then another one, and another one.
-To enjoy the food slowly and with care, with respect.
+To enjoy the food slowly and with care, and respect.
 And to be full of happiness and gratitude that each season the Nature is so generous to us with its gifts.
 We just need to be attentive and bring its fruits to our table.

 I love it for its green grassy flavours and the many possibilities for pairing with other flavours, just by holding a bunch in my hand the taste ideas start flowing effortlessly.
-I appreciate it for its being also nutrient rich with anti-inflammatory and immune system stimulating capacity.
-It aids our digestion flow and is beneficial for the integrity of the skin.
+I appreciate it for its being also nutrient dense with anti-inflammatory and immune system stimulating capacity.
+It aids our digestion flow and is beneficial for the skin.
 It is unique with its Omega 3 content, and also with the abundance of tocopherols in the form of vit.
 E known for their antioxidant activity (circa 80% of RDA per 100g).

 Vit.
 C is also at good levels (25% of RDA) and when consumed fresh its effect is maximized in combination with other veggies (e.g. tomatoes).
 Vit.
 A is common for purslane as well.
 The green is with a low calorific value of 20 kcal per 100g and is also a good source of Magnesium (19% of RDA).
 People with kidney stones issues, however, need to be more careful as it contains some oxalate.